port-labs/example-ecr-images/README.md

   "icon": "AWS",
   "schema": {
     "properties": {
-        "name": {
-            "type": "string",
-            "title": "Repository Name",
-            "description": "The name of the repository",
-        },
       "registryId": {
         "type": "string",
         "title": "Registry ID",
-            "description": "The ID of the registry",
+        "description": "The ID of the registry"
       },
       "arn": {
         "type": "string",
         "title": "Repository ARN",
-        "description": "The ARN of the repository",
+        "description": "The ARN of the repository"
       },
       "uri": {
         "type": "string",
         "title": "Repository URI",
-        "description": "The URI of the repository",
+        "description": "The URI of the repository"
       },
       "createdAt": {
         "type": "string",
         "title": "Created At",
         "description": "Date and time the repository was created", "format": "date-time"
       },
       "imageTagMutability": {
         "type": "string",
         "title": "Image Tag Mutability",